 Stop by at the village called Ban Nanyang where the Tai Lue community (descendant from Yunnan, China) live in accordance with ancient rules.
 This is where I took part in a Baci ceremony.

 At Nong Khiaw, you may take a hike to the top of Phadeng Peak for a mesmerising view of the Nam Ou river snaking up the mountain hamlets.

-Muang Ngoi: If hiking is not your forte, take the long boat and visit the sleepy village of Muang Ngoi, 1 hours upstream ride.
+Muang Ngoi: If hiking is not your forte, take the long boat and visit the sleepy village of Muang Ngoi, 1 hours upstream ride on river Nam Ou.
 This place is known for boating, camping and kayaking for adventurous travelers.
-The town still harbours memories of the Vietnam war in many war artifacts now repurposed for everyday use.
+The town still harbors memories of the secret air war inflicted by CIA in many war artifacts now repurposed for everyday use.

 take a river cruise across the Mekong river and visit this ancient cave where 4000 Buddist carvings have been present since centuries.
 Visiting Pak Ou cave involves a bit of hiking up to reach the upper cave, Tham Theung.

 Remember those snake wine bottles from the night market of Luang Prabang?
 This is where that local whiskey is distilled and packed.
 Whiskey village is a part of the Pak Ou Cave outing and rather touristy

 Luang Prabang is well connected with 4G network.
 Wifi is found aplenty at the cafe and hostels, apart from high end hotels.
 Digital nomading is not an issue here at all.

 You can pick up a network at the airport, however as usual the price for sim cards is a bit steep at the airport.
 If you manage to reach the city center (where night market also takes place) you will find sim for a better rate, starting from USD 3 and valid for a month.
 You can recharge if data gets over.